 Area Statements and energy

-We will aim to get back to you within 10 working days.
+To get involved, please contact us at firstname.lastname@example.org and we will aim to get back to you within 10 working days.

 A full description of the different themes that are emerging from across Wales can be found here: